Contents

 Virtual Taj Mahal

 This is an interactive 3D walkthrough of the famous Taj Mahal in Agra, India.
 It is based on the original demo published by Intel India, from where I took the 3D models and textures - the original demo was coded by D Sanjit and the models were created by VR Real Technologies.
-The programme uses OpenGL/SDL and runs on Windows and Linux - please read the included 'README' for more details.
-I hope you like it.
+The program uses OpenGL/SDL and runs on Windows and Linux.
+See the included “README” file for more details.

 VirtualTaj Screenshot